-While economic structural transformation appears to catch the essence of modern economic development, another key concept of development is "human development", according to which development is first and foremost about expansions of people's capabilities, where a person's key capabilities are health, education and a decent standard of living.
-As poverty represents a measure of severe deprivations of the poor not only in income, but often, and possibly as both a cause and consequence thereof, also in health and education, poverty reduction has thus been a key objective of development.
-This lecture reviews China's achievements in poverty reduction and in other related key human development dimensions-health and education-and explore reasons for these achievements, while pointing out remaining challenges.
+While economic structural transformation appears to catch the essence of modern economic development, another key concept of development is "human development", according to which development is first and foremost about expansions of people's capabilities, where a person's key capabilities include health, education and a decent standard of living.
+As poverty is seen to refer to not only severe deprivations in income, but also in health and education, poverty reduction has thus become a key objective of development.
+This lecture reviews China's achievements in income poverty reduction and in other related key dimensions-health and education, and to explore the reasons for these achievements, while pointing out remaining challenges.
 Key topics include:

-- a) The concept of human development; - b) Absolute poverty reduction as a human development goal; - c) China's achievements in poverty reduction in the last four decades; - d) In international comparison; - e) China's development-led poverty reduction: economic development as the engine of poverty reduction; - f) China's remaining poverty and its evolving poverty reduction strategy; - g) Achievements in other key dimensions of human development in China: health and education; - h) Remaining challenges.
+- a) The concept of human development; - b) Absolute income poverty reduction as a human development goal; - c) China's achievements in income poverty reduction in the last four decades; - d) In international comparison; - e) China's development-led poverty reduction: economic development as the engine of poverty reduction; - f) China's remaining poverty and its evolving poverty reduction strategy; - g) Achievements in other key dimensions of human development in China: health and education; - h) Remaining challenges.

 - 1. Discuss the relationship between economic and human development.
 Must one concept substitute for the other? - 2.
-What in your view are the key factors that enabled China to lead in global poverty reduction in the last four decades?
+What in your view are the key factors that enabled China to lead in global poverty reduction in recent decades?